 - 350 ml milk organic

-- 10 tbsp sunflower oil organic, so puddings don't stick to the tray
+- 10 tablespoon sunflower oil organic, so puddings don't stick to the tray

-- 7 g plain flour organic 7g = 1 tbsp
+- 7 g plain flour organic 7g = 1 tablespoon

 - 350 ml red wine optional, organic, fairtrade or low alcohol cooking wine